prernaadvani/whatsprernacooking/_posts/2020-12-16-dark-chocolate-bread-pudding.md

 * Place a small-medium saucepan over medium heat, and add the heavy cream and milk.
 Carefully watch the pot until you get to a simmer, and then take it off the heat.
 Make sure that it does not come to a rapid boil, and if it does, take it off the heat and give it a few minutes to cool down first.

-* Place broken semi-sweet chocolate pieces in a medium bowl, and pour the milk/cream mixture over the chocolate.
+* Place broken semi-sweet chocolate pieces in a medium bowl and pour the milk/cream mixture over the chocolate.
 Let it sit for a few minutes until the chocolate has melted, and then stir.
 Set aside to cool for a few minutes.

 * In a large bowl, add the eggs, sugar, vanilla extract, and salt.
 Mix until all of the ingredients are incorporated.
 Pour the chocolate mixture in, and using a whisk, mix until smooth.
 Next, divide this mixture into two equal parts.